* This information replaces FIS 102-05 Gift, Grant and Contract Income & FIS 202 Endowment Earnings & GCG 210 Gift Funds

 2. General Gift Fund Requirements

 2.1.
-All private gifts for the benefit of the university are to be paid to the Oregon State University Foundation (OSUF) or the Agricultural Research Foundation (ARF) and managed in accordance with donor intent, per OSU board policy 580-046-0005 Standards for Recognition of a Foundation, unless otherwise identified (e.g. the donor’s intent is to make the gift directly to OSU).
+Private gifts for the benefit of the university should be paid to the Oregon State University Foundation (OSUF) or the Agricultural Research Foundation (ARF) and managed in accordance with donor intent, per OSU board policy 580-046-0005 Standards for Recognition of a Foundation, unless otherwise identified (e.g. the donor's intent is to make the gift directly to OSU).

 2.2.
 Gifts are donations made to OSU or its affiliated foundations on a non-exchange basis for exclusive use by the university in accordance with donor intent.